-Judean Desert Jeep Tour
+Judean Desert Jeep Tour from Jerusalem

 The Judean Desert provides a fascinating and rare view of our ancestors’ way of life.
 We will enter off-road territory inhabited mainly by Bedouin tribes, where we will see their shacks and animals.